-On Friday, Sept.
-9, the Republican National Committee (RNC), the North Carolina Republican Party and the chairwoman of the Clay County Republican Party filed a lawsuit challenging North Carolina State Board of Elections (NCSBE) guidance extending the absentee ballot receipt deadline and regulating partisan poll observers.
+On Wednesday, Oct.
+26, a North Carolina judge largely rejected a GOP request to temporarily block North Carolina State Board of Elections guidance extending the state’s absentee ballot receipt deadline and regulating partisan poll observers.